Cats and the Internet: Brünnhilde

+Belle (Clone Kitty)

+Belle (born 2021), better known by her internet name Clone Kitty, is a cat and internet celebrity recognized as the most well-known cloned cat on social media.
+Cloned from her owner’s late cat, Chai, Belle’s story has attracted global attention for its emotional, scientific, and ethical dimensions, sparking widespread discussions about pet cloning.

+Belle has been featured in major international media outlets including Good Morning America, The Washington Post, and the BBC, which have covered her unique bond with her owner and the ethical questions surrounding pet cloning.

+Her daily life and updates are shared through her Instagram and TikTok accounts under the handle [@clonekitty], where she continues to grow a large following and spark conversations about the future of pet genetics.

 Internet memes

 Lolcat

 A lolcat (pronounced /ˈlɒlkæt/ LOL-kat) is an image macro of one or more cats.
 The image's text is often idiosyncratic and grammatically incorrect.
 Its use in this way is known as "lolspeak" or "kitty pidgin".

 "Lolcat" is a compound word of the acronymic abbreviation for "laugh out loud" (LOL) and the word "cat".
 A synonym for "lolcat" is cat macro, since the images are a type of image macro.
 Lolcats are commonly designed for photo sharing imageboards and other Internet forums.

 Nyan Cat

 Nyan Cat is the name of a YouTube video, uploaded in April 2011, which became an Internet meme.
-The video merged a Japanese pop song with an animated cartoon cat with the body of a Pop-Tart, flying through space, and leaving a rainbow trail behind it.
+The video merged a Japanese pop song "Nyanyanyanyanyanyanya!" with an animated cartoon cat with the body of a Pop-Tart, flying through space, and leaving a rainbow trail behind it.
 The video ranked at number 5 on the list of most viewed YouTube videos in 2011.